ParthibBiswas10/NFTX/README.md

-# NFT Explorer
+# NFTX

 ## Overview

-An **NFT Explorer** is a powerful tool that enables users to browse, track, and verify **Non-Fungible Tokens (NFTs)** on a blockchain.
+An **NFTX** is a powerful tool that enables users to browse, track, and verify **Non-Fungible Tokens (NFTs)** on a blockchain.
 It provides crucial insights into NFT transactions, ownership history, and smart contract details.

 ## Features